Chronology of Oregon Events

 Settlers meet to deal with the menance of wild

 animals.
-The "Wolf Meetings" lead to the drafting of
+The "Wolf Meetings" lead to the

 a constitution and the formation of Oregon's first